brightspot/react-examples/brightspot-routing/README.md

 ## Using the example application

-The React app is a simple news site with content consisting of Sections and Articles.
-Sections and Articles are set up to automatically generate permalinks in the URLs widget on the content edit page.
-The auto-generated permalinks are based on the Section's name and the Article's headline.
+The React app is a simple news site with content consisting of **Sections** and **Articles**. **Sections** and **Articles** are set up to automatically generate permalinks in the URLs widget on the content edit page.
+The auto-generated permalinks are based on the section's name and the article's headline.

-Publish one or more Sections and/or Articles in Brightspot and then navigate through the React app to find the published content.
+Publish one or more **Sections** and/or **Articles** in Brightspot and then navigate through the React app to find the published content.
 When viewing a specific Section or Article, note that the React app URL matches the permalink in Brightspot.
 The React app is using the URL to query for the matching content in Brightspot.

 Additional URLs can be added to each instance of content.
 Try adding different types of URLs (aliases or redirects) but remember that it is best practice to have only a single permalink.